tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 ### PDFLab

 Problem or exercises sheet, authored as a PDF.
 This resources Will be presented and grouped with Books/Labs.
-They are structued identically to Talks, except the containing folder starts with `book-*`.
+They are structured identically to Talks, except the containing folder name starts with `book-*`.

 | Example Resource | Display | Cards |
 | ---------------- | ------- | ----- |